 The Company files income tax returns in the U.S. federal and certain state jurisdictions.
 The Company is no longer subject to U.S. federal, state and local income tax examinations by tax authorities for years prior to 2017.
-The Company's 2017 through 2020 consolidated federal income tax returns are currently under examination by the IRS.
+The Company's income tax examination by the IRS for the 2017 through 2020 tax years has concluded.
+The examination results are not expected to have a material impact to the Company's financial statements.